Student Spotlight: How is Najma Dahir-Abdulla’s Passion for Global Maternal Health Making a Local Impact for Black Families?

 Research Experience & Interests

-The projects I have been a part of show my strong commitment to maternal and child health research, especially in addressing health disparities and improving care for underserved communities.
+The projects I have been a part of show my strong commitment to MCH research.
 By working on these projects, I’ve been able to contribute to research that aims to make a real difference in the lives of mothers and children.
 My role in managing the Perinatal Subcommittee’s quarterly evaluation and supporting the newsletter has given me a deeper understanding of both program evaluation and public health outreach.
 Working alongside a team dedicated to health equity has reinforced how essential community-informed solutions are in creating meaningful change.
 This experience has not only sharpened my skills in evaluation and data synthesis but also strengthened my commitment to improving maternal health outcomes.
 My work has focused on understanding the challenges these populations face and finding ways to improve their healthcare experiences.

 BIO